chrispaynter/architecture/Event Storming.md

 ## The Event Storming Approach

-- See the system as a whole
+- See the system as a whole.
-- Find a problem worth solving
+- Find a problem worth solving.
-- Gather the best immediately available information
+- Gather the best immediately available information.
--
+- Start implementing a solution from the best possible starting point.

 ## Benefits